Arthur Okonkwo: Early life

-Born in London, Okonkwo began his career at Hampstead Academy before moving on to Lindus Park, where he joined the Arsenal academy as an eight-year-old in 2009.
+Born in London to Igbo Nigerian parents, Okonkwo began his career at Hampstead Academy before moving on to Lindus Park, where he joined the Arsenal academy as an eight-year-old in 2009.

 Club career

 Arsenal

 Okonkwo came through the Arsenal ranks quickly, starring on the bench for an under-18 Arsenal match, while being registered as a player for the under-15 team.
 He also debuted for the under-23 Arsenal side as a 17-year-old.
-By the 2018-19 season, Okonkwo came runners-up in the U18 Premier League, and was already appearing as a bench goalkeeper for the first team, and going into the 2019-20 campaign, he would be 3rd in line for goalkeeping duties.
-Okonkwo struggled with injury in the 2019-20 campaign, failing to register a single appearance for any of the Arsenal teams.
-Okonkwo's double save in the Premier League 2, against Brighton was a contender for the best save of the 2020-21 season.
+By the 2018–19 season, Okonkwo came runners-up in the U18 Premier League, and was already appearing as a bench goalkeeper for the first team, and going into the 2019–20 campaign, he would be 3rd in line for goalkeeping duties.
+Okonkwo struggled with injury in the 2019–20 campaign, failing to register a single appearance for any of the Arsenal teams.
+Okonkwo's double save in the Premier League 2, against Brighton was a contender for the best save of the 2020–21 season.

 Okonkwo played in Arsenal under-21s' 2–1 victory in the EFL Trophy at Crawley Town on 30 October 2020, and in a 1–1 draw at Plymouth Argyle in the same competition on 2 November 2021.

 He signed a senior contract with Arsenal in early July 2021, donning the number 33 for the first team.
 Okonkwo made his senior team debut on 13 July 2021, against Hibernian in a friendly, misjudging a back pass from Arsenal teammate Cedric Soares, to grant Martin Boyle a tap-in, in a 2–1 loss to Hibernian.

+Okonkwo left Arsenal on 30 June 2024 at the expiration of his contract with the club.